Baron of Muirton

-The Barony of Muirton is a Scottish feudal barony near Forres along the Findhorn River in Moray.
+Baron of Muirton is a title of nobility in the Baronage of Scotland.

 The first known Crown charter was granted in 1532, to Robert Reid, Abbot of Kinloss.

-The title and rights of the Barony of Muirton are currently held by the M. Hon.
+In 2019, the current baron ascended to the title The M. Hon.
 Dr. Richard Bruce Culbert of Muirton, 32nd Baron of Muirton.

-Feudal baronies originated during the Middle Ages and were lands held by barons in feu as "tenants in chief" of the monarch.
+Baronies originated during the Middle Ages and were lands held by barons in feu as "tenants in chief" of the monarch.
 The baron had the rights to the production of the land and was responsible to maintain law and order in the name of the king.
 He usually had to provide military forces in times of war, as well.
 Over time law enforcement and other powers were gradually stripped from barons.
-In Scotland, the Abolition of Feudal Tenures Act 2000 separated the title of Baron from the land and allowed it to be transferred as an incorporeal hereditament.
+In Scotland, the Abolition of Feudal Tenures Act 2000 separated the title of baron from the land becoming a personal title and allowed it to be transferred as an incorporeal hereditament.